443eb9/bevy_entitiles/README.md

 ## Versions

 *LDtk version is the version that json api has changed.
-So you can also use 1.5.2 in 0.2.7.</br>See [this](https://ldtk.io/json/next/#changes) for more information.*
+So you can also use 1.5.2 in 0.2.7.
+See [this](https://ldtk.io/json/next/#changes) for more information.*

+*It doesn't mean all the features from the corresponding versions of LDtk and Tiled are supported, but this crate is using the source tilemap file generated from them!*

 | Bevy ver | EntiTiles ver | LDtk ver      | Tiled ver     |
 | -------- | ------------- | ------------- | ------------- |